usc-isi-i2/kgtk/docs/transform/ifexists.md

 | id |
 | -- |
 | john |

+!!!
+Note:
+    Since the input file and the filter files are both KGTK node files, the default key field comparison is:

+    > input.id == filter.id

 ### Filter an Edge File on a Node File Using an Alternate Input Column